-Relationships and interrelationships, in all their complexity and messiness, are the roots of all conduct risk, and they cannot be managed by policy, no matter how sophisticated the surveillance is accompanying it.
-Only when leaders themselves set and maintain behaviour standards will employees get the opportunities to develop the skills necessary to differentiate between unethical behaviour, risk management and criminal conduct.
+Relationships and interrelationships are the roots of all conduct risk.
+They cannot be managed by policy, no matter how sophisticated the surveillance is accompanying it.
+Leaders themselves must set and maintain behaviour standards.
+Only then will employees be able to differentiate between unethical behaviour, risk management, and criminal conduct.

 What Does an Ethical Organisational Culture Look Like?

 For the board, this means selecting executives who can champion the company’s ethical standards and values.
-When the actions of the board and top executives align with the company’s values, employees can relax, the rules are clear, and it’s safe to expose misbehaviours.
+Actions of the board and top executives need to align with the company’s values.
+Then, employees can relax, the rules are clear, and it’s safe to expose unethical conduct.

-Please fill out the form below to get in touch with us and to start the discussion about your business ethics issues.
-You can also call us now on 0430 889 850 or email us directly at [email protected].
+Please fill out the form below to get in touch regarding your organisation’s needs and we will get back to you as soon as possible.
+You can also call us on 0430 889 850 or email us directly at [email protected].